AMReX-Codes/amrex/Docs/sphinx_documentation/source/External_Profiling_Tools.rst

 AMReX's lambda-based launch system often makes these timelines difficult to parse, as the kernel are mangled and are difficult to decipher.
-AMReX's Tiny Profiler includes NVTX region markers, which can be used to mark each section of the NSight Systems timeline and.
-To include AMReX's built-in Tiny Profiler NVTX regions in NSight Systems outputs, compile AMReX with ``TINY_PROFILE=TRUE`` and run nsys with ``-e NSYS_NVTX_PROFILER_REGISTER_ONLY=0``:
+AMReX's Tiny Profiler includes NVTX region markers, which can be used to mark each section of the Nsight Systems timeline and.
+To include AMReX's built-in Tiny Profiler NVTX regions in Nsight Systems outputs, compile AMReX with ``TINY_PROFILE=TRUE``.

-.. highlight:: c++

-    nsys profile -o <file_name> -e NSYS_NVTX_PROFILER_REGISTER_ONLY=0 ${EXE} ${INPUTS}

-The additional environment flag is needed because AMReX's NVTX region names currently do not use a registered string.

-NSight Systems timelines only profile a single, contiguous block of time.
+Nsight Systems timelines only profile a single, contiguous block of time.
 There are a variety of methods to specify the specific region you would like to analyze.
 Listed here are a few common options that AMReX users may find helpful

 #.
 A NVTX region can be specified as the starting point of the analysis.
 This is done using
-     ``-c nvtx -p "region_name@*"``, where ``region_name`` is the identification string for the of the NVTX region.
-TinyProfiler's built-in NVTX regions use the same identification string as the timer itself. e.g:
+     ``-c nvtx -p "region_name@*" -e NSYS_NVTX_PROFILER_REGISTER_ONLY=0``, where ``region_name``
+     is the identification string for the of the NVTX region.
+The additional environment variable, ``-e ...`` is needed because AMReX's NVTX region names currently do not use a registered string.
+     TinyProfiler's built-in NVTX regions use the same identification string as the timer itself.
+For example, to start an analysis at the ``do_hydro`` NVTX region, run:

 .. highlight:: c++